Rawa/recycler-swipes/README.md

     swipes.setOnSwipeListener { vH: RecyclerView.ViewHolder, dir: SwipeDirection ->
         ...
     }

+For complete example clone the repository and run the sample app.

 Prefer to use AppCompat/MaterialComponents due to some elements such as `TextView` having bugs in older versions and does not always behave correctly with `android:singleLine=true`.